MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-integrate-with-llm-app-devops.md

 For more information on how to deploy your flow, see [Deploy flows to Azure Machine Learning managed online endpoint for real-time inference with CLI and SDK](how-to-deploy-to-code.md).

-## Collaborating on flow development in production
+## Collaborate on flow development in production

 In the context of developing a LLM-based application with prompt flow, collaboration amongst team members is often essential.
 Team members might be engaged in the same flow authoring and testing, working on diverse facets of the flow or making iterative changes and enhancements concurrently.